 Forza Horizon 3

-Forza Horizon 3 is the third in a series of attempts to humanise Turn 10’s excellent if cold driving simulators, and the first to successfully complete the windy and treacherous route from Xbox to personal computers.
+Forza Horizon 3 is the third in a series of attempts to humanise Turn 10’s excellent, if cold, driving simulators, and the first to successfully complete the windy and treacherous route from Xbox to personal computers.

-Set in an alternate-world Australia in which everyone and their mums is obsessed with motorsports, Forza Horizon 3’s open world exists to satisfy you.
-As in Pokemon’s Kanto, every citizen in the country pours their energies into one shared passion, becoming either opponent or cheerleader of your efforts to become the leading racecar driver and part-time festival organiser down under.
+Set in an alternate-world Australia, in which everyone and their mums is obsessed with motorsports, Forza Horizon 3’s open world exists to satisfy you.
+As in Pokémon’s Kanto, every citizen in the country pours their energies into one shared passion, becoming either opponent or cheerleader of your efforts to become the leading racecar driver and part-time festival organiser down under.

 It can be patronising, showering you with currency and swooning before your coolness and ability, but none of that matters.
 The party atmosphere is infectious, and the engine beneath is quite simply the finest available in the genre.
 Drift sideways through the outback.
 Drive to the beach and perform stunt jumps through an elephant’s graveyard of cargo ships.
 Build a festival site that takes up 25% of Byron Bay.
 Just pick a road and goooo.